American Made Audio Equipment

 Made in USA Stereo Equipment

 Much of the best audio equipment in the world is made in America, and has been for years.
-Many of these are small operations hand-building equipment in the same place they design it.
+Many of these companies are small operations hand-building equipment in the same place they design it, some are much larger with teams of engineers.
 This started as “my” American audio list.
 American-made equipment from companies whose products I own, have spent time with, and have moved me.
-Based on the ever increasing google traffic that is coming to this page, it’s clear that there is a demand for American made audio equipment, so the list is growing.
-If you manufacture audiophile equipment in the US, let me know, and you’d like to be added to this list, leave a comment or email me at johndark (at) me.com
+Based on the ever increasing google traffic that is coming to this page, it’s clear that there is a demand for American-made audio equipment.
+If you manufacture audiophile equipment in the US, let me know, and you’d like to be added to this list, leave a comment.

 While music has the power to make an emotional connection over the humblest radios, earbuds and discs, there is nothing like connecting with the artist through spectacularly well-reproduced music.
 In this world of earbuds and MP3’s, more people are enjoying music in more places than ever, yet few know how close to the music you can get through high-quality musically-involving equipment.
 Your local high-end audio dealer might: I encourage you to visit a few to see what the world of American-made audiophile equipment is all about.